Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 2. Attach a sworn affidavit (if the certificate was lost or stolen)

-3. Pay the applicable certified copy fee
+3. Submit the application for a certified copy

 The certified copy has the same legal validity as the original.
+We can handle the whole replacement process on your behalf.

 Important: Keep your Certificate of Incorporation safe.
 You will need it for opening bank accounts, applying for licences, entering contracts, and registering with government agencies.
 Make several certified copies for daily use and keep the original in a secure location.